Scott Houston

 Contact Download Bio

-As a special district, West Basin is a wholesale water agency that serves nearly one million people in 17 cities and unincorporated areas in Los Angeles County.
-The District provides imported drinking water, recycled water, and conservation and education programs to its service area.
+areas in Los Angeles County.
+The district provides imported drinking water, recycled water, and conservation and education programs to its service area.

 As a policymaker, Houston has spoken at domestic and international conferences about the challenges facing our global water supplies and the future of our water security in the midst of climate change.
-In addition, he has authored articles on topics that include leadership in California water governance; water safety in the midst of the novel coronavirus pandemic; and the increased public acceptance of recycled water to meet future water supply needs.
+In addition, he has authored articles on topics that include leadership in California water governance; water safety in the midst of the coronavirus pandemic; and the increased public acceptance of recycled water to meet our region’s future water supply needs.

 Print Friendly, PDF & Email